-This time, the CBDT has notified the new ITR forms well in advance before the commencement of the tax filing season, providing an opportunity to tax payers to avoid last minute hassles in return filing.
-The new ITR forms for all categories of taxpayers for assessment year 2017-18 were notified vide Notification No. 21/2017 dated 30 March 2017.
+This time, the CBDT has notified the new ITR forms well in advance before the commencement of the tax filing season, efficient payment process providing an opportunity to tax payers to avoid last minute hassles in return filing.
+The new ITR forms for all categories of taxpayers for assessment year 2017-18 were notified the most common payroll pitfalls vide Notification No. 21/2017 dated 30 March 2017.

 As a measure of rationalization, CBDT has reduced the number of ITR forms from the existing nine to seven.